gkopacz/CyberSec-HomeLab/Day05-Setup-Splunk-Logging-and-Monitoring/README.md

 ![SIEM](https://img.shields.io/badge/Splunk%20Enterprise-9.4.3-darkgreen?logo=splunk)
 ![Status](https://img.shields.io/badge/status-done-green)

 ## 🎯 Objective

-## 🧠 Skills Demonstrated

-# 🛠️ Setup Walkthrough

 With the domain infrastructure and endpoints deployed, the next core component is **centralized log visibility**.
 This phase focuses on provisioning a clean Ubuntu 24.04.2 LTS virtual machine in the **Monitoring subnet**, preparing it with essential tools, and laying the foundation for deploying **Splunk Enterprise 9.4.3** as the lab’s primary SIEM.
 This system will collect logs from domain controllers, clients, and network devices, enabling full-stack monitoring and future detection engineering.

+## 🧠 Skills Demonstrated

+- Provisioned and installed Ubuntu 24.04.2 LTS as a dedicated SIEM host
+- Installed and configured **Splunk Enterprise 9.4.3** on Linux
+- Deployed **Splunk Universal Forwarders** on Windows endpoints (DC + clients)
+- Enabled forwarding of Security, System, and PowerShell logs to Splunk
+- Installed and configured **Sysmon** for enriched endpoint telemetry
+- Ingested and verified firewall logs from **pfSense** via remote syslog
+- Validated log flows using **SPL queries** and Splunk dashboards
+- Hardened visibility pipeline for future detection engineering use

+# 🛠️ Setup Walkthrough

+Provisioned a dedicated VM using Ubuntu 24.04.3 LTS and installed **Splunk Enterprise 9.4.3** to act as the lab’s centralized SIEM.
+Deployed the **Splunk Universal Forwarder** to the Domain Controller and Windows clients, then successfully ingested event logs into Splunk.
+Also configured **pfSense firewall log forwarding** to capture network-level telemetry alongside endpoint events.

 ## 1️⃣ Ubuntu Host VM Setup